jesperkristensen58/jesperkristensen58/README.md

 I started my career in Research and Development, moved to Tech (the good 'ol Web2) for a while working as a full-stack engineer, and then worked as a Quant in finance.
 After that, I took on a lot of responsibility by creating and leading the Research division at Advanced Blockchain as Head of Research.
 This was a more hands-off role as it relates to development, but it was fantastic in terms of getting experience leading and also learning about the Web3 space overall and its design decisions.
 I wrote a book during this time and also multiple award-winning articles.

+I always felt a bit like I had missed the opportunity to participate in the early Internet days because I was too young.
+I wish I would have that opportunity again with something similar, maybe even bigger.
+Enter Web3...
+I am deeply bullish on Web3 and I want to be a strong part in helping advanced its mission.
+I want to help build and expand this new revolution.

+That's why I am extremely passionate about building and developing in this space.

-Besides this, I have worked in the Web3 space for over a year and a half and am a strong believer in its capabilities.
+I have worked full-time in the Web3 space for over a year and a half (I invested into crypto back in 2017) and am a strong believer in its capabilities.
 I am an ecosystem maxi.

-In my spare time I read and take long walks.
+In my spare time, my mind likes to think about puzzles and solve problems, so I read to learn new things, and take long walks.

-📖 Some recent books I read:
+📖 Some recent books I read (in no particular order):

  - Security Tokens and Stablecoins Quick Start Guide: Learn how to build STO and stablecoin decentralized applications